Fr4cK5/raytracing-in-one-weekend-rs/README.md

-# RT in one weekend
+# Ray Tracing in One Weekend

-This is an implementation of the book and online-post "Raytracing in one weekend".
+This is an implementation of the book [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html). (v4.0.1 at the time of writing.)

-If you'd like to do this yourself, check it out [here](https://raytracing.github.io/books/RayTracingInOneWeekend.html).
-For an overview of all other available resources, visit their [io page](https://raytracing.github.io/)!
+For an overview of all other available resources, check out their [io-page](https://raytracing.github.io/).

 # Usage